arash691/spring-core-tutorial/README.md

 Today, Spring Framework has become a popular choice for building enterprise-level applications, and many top companies have recognized its benefits and adopted it in their software development.
 Some of the notable companies that use Spring Framework include Netflix, Amazon, LinkedIn, Salesforce, and Adobe.
 It is also known for its flexibility, modularity, and ease of use, and has a large and active community of developers and users.
 The Spring ecosystem has also expanded to include other projects such as Spring Security, Spring Data, and Spring Cloud, which provide additional functionality and integrations for building complex applications.

-## Advantages and disadvantages of Spring Framework
+## Advantages and disadvantages of using Spring Framework
 There are many advantages to using the Spring Framework for building enterprise applications.
 Here are some of the key benefits:

 -   Lightweight: Spring is a lightweight framework, meaning that it has a small footprint and doesn't require a lot of resources to run.
 This makes it easy to deploy and run on different platforms.